Praqma/helmsman/docs/desired_state_specification.md

 Options:
 - protected : defines if a namespace is protected (true or false).
 Default false.
 - installTiller: defines if Tiller should be deployed in this namespace or not.
 Default is false.
 Any chart desired to be deployed into a namespace with a Tiller deployed, will be deployed using that Tiller and not the one in kube-system.
-> Tiller will always be deployed into `kube-system`, even if you set installTiller for kube-system to false.
+> Tiller will ALWAYS be deployed into `kube-system`, even if you set installTiller for kube-system to false.

 - tillerServiceAccount: defines what service account to use when deploying Tiller.
+If this is not set, the following options are considered:

+  1. If the `serviceAccount` defined in the `settings` section exists in the namespace you want to deploy Tiller in, it will be used, else
+  2. Helmsman creates the service account in that namespace and binds it to a role.
+If the namespace is kube-system, the service account is bound to `cluster-admin` clusterrole.
+Otherwise, a new role called `helmsman-tiller` is created in that namespace and only gives access to that namespace.

-If not set, the `serviceAccount` defined in the `settings` section will be used.
-If that is also not defined, the namespace `default` service account will be used.
-If `installTiller` is not defined or set to false, this flag is ignored.
+  > If `installTiller` is not defined or set to false, this flag is ignored.

 - The following options are `ALL` needed for deploying Tiller with TLS enabled.
 If they are not all defined, they will be ignored and Tiller will be deployed without TLS.
 All of these options can be provided as either: a valid local file path, a valid GCS or S3 bucket URI or an environment variable containing a file path or bucket URI.
     - caCert: the CA certificate.
     - tillerCert: the SSL certificate for Tiller.